 Below are some of the key ways in which the LSA network comes together:

-CEO Academy: Each year, LSA's signature event for chief executives brings together the CEOs of leading Lutheran social ministry organizations from around the country for a highly engaging three-day conference.
+Lutheran Services in America CEO Summit: Each year, LSA's signature event for chief executives brings together the CEOs of leading Lutheran social ministry organizations from around the country for a highly engaging three-day conference.
 In addition to prominent external thought leaders, member CEOs share their real-life experiences and network in a trusted environment of faith and mission.
-The 2016 CEO Academy focused on leading through innovation.
 Click here for more information.